The Roses and the Iris hit wonderful notes this April surrounding us with the beauty of mother nature everywhere we look. We are so grateful.

 Charley’s Beans – Come and Get It!

-Finding little oddities, be they shrines, museums, overlooks, monuments, or restaurants is definitely one of the passions of travel for me.
-So here I will share a bit of bling from the YELP reviews I have written about places I / we have been.
+Finding little museums, be they shrines, oddities, overlooks, monuments, or restaurants is definitely one of the passions of travel for me.
+The story telling goes on and on about many of these places, so lets look around the country at a few interesting places that may have not yet made it to your bucket list, your fun list, or your lets just go have an adventure list.
+So here I will share a bit of bling from the YELP reviews I have written about some of the places I / we have been.

-A fun set of Reviews – All by Charley
+Our set of Yelp Reviews – All by Charley Carlin

 Posted in News